frostytear/googler/README.md

 1. Initially I raised a pull request but I could see that the last change was made 7 years earlier.
 In addition, there is no GitHub activity from the original author [Henri Hakkinen](https://github.com/henux) in past year.
 I have created this independent repo for the project with the name `googler`.
 I retained the original copyright information.

 2. Google provides a search API which returns the results in JSON format.
 However, as per my understanding from the [official docs](https://developers.google.com/custom-search/json-api/v1/overview), the API issues the queries against an existing instance of a custom search engine and is limited by 100 search queries per day for free.
 In addition, I have reservations in paying if they ever change their plan or restrict the API in other ways.
 So I refrained from coupling with Google plans & policies or exposing my trackable personal custom search API key and identifier for the public.
 I retained the browser-way of doing it by fetching html, which is a open and free specification.

-3. You can find a rofi script for `googler` [here](http://hastebin.com/fonowacija.bash).
-Written by an anonymous user, untested and we don't maintain it.